JJWRoeloffs/autobi_py/python/README.md

     data = DatasetBuilder(jvm, args)
 ```

-This DatasetBuilder should then be told what features to extract.
-This can, of course, be done by giving it an instance of `FeatureSet`, tough does also have the same functions as `FeaturenamesBuilder` to add more to it (The advantage of feature sets being you can pass them around your in code if you want to create multiple data sets)
+This `DatasetBuilder` should then be told what features to extract.
+This can, of course, be done by giving it an instance of `FeatureSet`, although it also has the same interface as `FeaturenamesBuilder` to add more to it (The advantage of feature sets being you can pass them around your in code if you want to create multiple data sets)

 ```python
 from autobi.core import AutobiJVMHandler